mlopscommunity/community-survey/README.md

 # Survey Topics

 Below is the proposed list of survey topics and learning goals for each.
+The survey will be max 15 minutes in length (ideally shorter), so the topics below will be prioritized for inclusion.

 ## Identify the personas within our community